flightaware/fa-grafana/README.md

 cd fa-grafana
 ```

-### 3. Edit the .env file and set your Pi's local IP address and a few other config if desired
+### 3. Edit the .env file and set your Pi's local IP address (required) and a few other default config if desired (i.e. username/password, light/dark mode)

 ```
 nano .env